aplteam/Tatin/docs/TatinUserSettings.md

    Registry scans are performed by Tatin when you ask for a package but do not specify a Registry.
 Tatin scans all Registries in order of their priorities (highest one first) but ignores those with a priority that is `0`.

+A> ### Registry scans
+A>
+A> What happens when a Tatin server is down when Tatin attempts to interrogate

 ### Where does the file live?